songdaopi/SillyTavern_docker_AIO/README.md

     - `3` to stop YouChat proxy
         > **Tip**
         > You can stop multiple services by combining numbers with commas
-        > Example: `1,2` to stop both SillyTavern and Clewd
+        > Example: `1,2` to view both SillyTavern and Clewd

 ##### Method 2: Manual Commands